 We recognize that recent budget constraints contribute to difficulties in pursuing both objectives simultaneously.
-Furthermore, we commend the Provost's Office for its commitment to salary equity imperatives that its support of the FSPWG implies, as well as for its recent and long-needed increases to tenure-track faculty promotion raises which, like the expansion of retention raises, promise to keep CU faculty salaries more competitive than would otherwise be possible, and support its current efforts to expand these to non-TT faculty, as well.
-With significant promotion raises now the only source of real salary growth for most CU Boulder faculty, we recommend extending such recognition of career advancement to teaching faculty as soon as possible.
-Teaching faculty face similar problems of salary compression which result from inadequate salary differentiation from differential career merit and inadequate salary resources from unit raise pools, combined with the unavailability of retention raises within teaching faculty ranks.
+Furthermore, we commend the Provost's Office for its commitment to salary equity imperatives that its support of the FSPWG implies, as well as for its recent proposed revisions to faculty retention guidelines that promise to reduce this tension between faculty retention and salary equity objectives by expanding the pool of faculty eligible for such salary adjustments and by seeking to ensure that such raises promote, rather than detract from, equity objectives.
+Fully implementing and financially supporting these changes should reduce the roles of both hiring and retention in introducing salary inequities into units as it increases the number of current faculty being competitively compensated.
+Likewise, we commend the Provost's Office for its recent and long-needed increases to tenure-track faculty promotion raises which, like the expansion of retention raises, promise to keep CU faculty salaries more competitive than would otherwise be possible, and support its current efforts to expand these to non-TT faculty, as well.

 We also appreciate that campus administration largely shares the faculty's interest in securing adequate support for administering an equitable merit-based salary system, despite the obvious and ongoing fiscal challenges to doing so.
 Faculty-led reform of unit-level salary practices of the kind recommended below can also contribute toward these shared objectives in reducing salary inequity and maintaining faculty capacities and quality through hiring and retention.
 Here, we merely note the crucial role of sufficient support from unit salary pools for the salary adjustments that are needed to rectify existing inequities and to prevent new ones, and with it the need for cooperation between faculty and administration in achieving these objectives.
-Faculty need to be supported in our efforts to redress existing salary inequities and to avoid creating new ones, which requires access to sufficient salary resources.
-Faculty cannot reasonably be expected to engage in significant reform of existing practices without such support from the campus and university.